 The lounge is most often used for watching movies, television, and for entertaining family and friends.
 An overhead form of lighting is nice if you use dimmers, so you can reduce the amount of light in the room when watching television.
 It creates a nice, warm, and inviting environment.
 Lamps are also nice in the lounge for extra lighting that won’t take away from the overall atmosphere you want to create.

 The best strategy for the bedroom is a minimum two switch design.
 Put some nice bright LED downlights for the evenings you feel like doing a cleaning frenzy or for doing the best review of your outfit in the mirror (we would recommend them on a dimmer as well).
 The second lighting switch and light choice should be mood lighting around your bed.
 Either wall mounted reading lights above each side of the bed, or recent trends have been pendants that hangover your bedside tables.

 Good thinking tip: You can put your bedroom lights on a two-way switch, that means you can turn them on at the door and turn them off beside your bed after you hop in!

-Modern convenience tip: USB power points beside the beside table can be handy for charging your smart phones over night.
+Modern convenience tip: USB power points beside the bedside table can be handy for charging your smart phones overnight.
 Bedrooms are where everyone sleeps and relaxes, so lighting fixtures that are subtle and style to induce setting that mood.
 This is a room where you want to keep the lighting soft to induce relaxation and sleep.